intuition-dev/intuDocs/doc/doc.md

 - https://tympanus.net/codrops/author/crnacura
 Not in pug, in HTML, but you get idea that it has to look nice.

-- * CRUD in  FireStore DF, Client side DOM-only field changes .6D https://github.com/metabake/MetaBake-Docs/blob/master/doc/model.md
+- * CRUD in  FireStore , Client side DOM-only field changes .6D
+https://github.com/metabake/MetaBake-Docs/blob/master/doc/model.md